wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 Photoelectric sensors are also often often used in a "beam break" configuration, in which the emitter is separate from the sensor.
 These typically activate when an object is interposed between the emitter and the sensor.
 Pictured above is a `beam break sensor with an IR LED transmitter and IR receiver <https://www.adafruit.com/product/2167>`__.

 .. image:: images/proximity-switches-hardware/ir-beam-break-sensor-to-roborio.svg
+   :alt: Connecting a beam break receiver and transmitter each to one DIO channel on the roboRIO.

 Time-of-flight Proximity Switches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/proximity-switches-hardware/time-of-flight-i2c-distance-sensor-to-roborio.svg
+   :alt: VL53L0X time of flight sensor hooked up to the I2C port.

 Time-of-flight Proximity Switches are newer to the market and are not commonly found in FRC.
 They use a concentrated light source, such as a small laser, and measure the time between the emission of light and when the receiver detects it.
 Using the speed of light, it can produce a very accurate distance measurement for a very small target area.
 Range on this type of sensor can range greatly, between 30mm to around 1000mm for the `VL53L0X sensor <https://www.adafruit.com/product/3317>`__ pictured above.
 There are also longer range version available.
 More information about time of flight sensors can be found in `this article <https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout>`__ and more about the circuitry can be found in `this article <https://www.allaboutcircuits.com/technical-articles/how-do-time-of-flight-sensors-work-pmdtechnologies-tof-3D-camera/>`__.